 Thursday Jun 01, 2023

-Episode 163: Watermelons, Dates, and Living with Water Scarcity in Zagora
+Episode 163: Watermelons, Dates, and Drought in Zagora

 Southeast Morocco is known for its oases, dates, and diverse linguistic and cultural landscape shaped by Amazigh, Arab, African, Jewish, nomadic and agrarian exchanges.
 Today, this landscape is also frequently colored by watermelons and water shortages.
 Small-scale farmers are at the center of the changes—navigating water scarcity and market fluctuations as the region orients towards global commodity production.
 This research examines the perspectives of farmers and local residents in Zagora to understand how water and agriculture are changing in the rural, pre-Saharan oases of Morocco, and the impact this is having on local lives.